luaxlou/k/README.md

 How to Use:

-1. First you must have installed.
+1. First you must have installed:
     * kubectl
     * [kubecm](https://github.com/sunny0826/kubecm)
     * [k9s](https://github.com/derailed/k9s)